 If your last romantic overture was taking out the trash, it’s time to hit the road with your honey.
 Pull out the defibrillator and give your love life a charge with a romantic getaway to Chattanooga, where you can spend an amorous weekend without spending your entire paycheck.

-Park the car (it’s only $6 per day in Dwell's lot) and opt for more eco-friendly transportation.
-Downtown’s free electric shuttle runs every five minutes from The Chattanooga Choo Choo Hotel (a few blocks away) to the Tennessee Aquarium with stops in between.
-If you have time, peruse the world’s largest freshwater aquarium before cruising to the front patio of Easy Bistro.
+Park the car and opt for more eco-friendly transportation during your visit.
+Downtown’s free electric shuttle runs every five minutes from The Chattanooga Choo Choo Hotel (a few blocks away) to the Tennessee Aquarium and across the river to the Northshore with stops in between.
+If you have time, peruse the world’s largest freshwater aquarium before enjoy lunch or dinner on the front patio of Easy Bistro.

-Located just steps from the Aquarium, Easy serves some of the city’s freshest seafood, including oysters from Louisiana – Chef/Owner Erik Niel’s home state.
-He also offers plenty for the landlubbers such as slow-braised beef brisket.
+Located just steps from the Aquarium, Easy Bistro serves some of the city’s freshest seafood, including oysters from Louisiana – Chef/Owner Erik Niel’s home state.
+The menu also offers plenty for the landlubbers such as slow-braised beef brisket.

-After dinner enjoy an even greener mode of transportation – Chattanooga’s horse drawn carriages ($40).
+After your belly is full, enjoy an even greener mode of transportation – Chattanooga’s horse drawn carriages ($40).
 Leaving every 15 minutes from the Aquarium’s front entrance, the turn-of-the-century carriages meander through downtown streets, offering historic commentary or just letting you soak in the sites.
 They also offer a quieter ride leaving every 20 minutes from the Choo Choo hotel, which winds through Chattanooga’s Southside district.

 your toe on some of Chattanooga’s outdoor art.
-But the best exampleof our passion for the paintbrush is found at the Hunter Museum of American Art, one of Chattanooga’s longest-lived institutions.
-Situated on bluffs overlooking the Tennessee River, the artwork is divided between an historic mansion and a modern steel structure with lurching architecture.
+But the best example of our passion for the paintbrush is found at the Hunter Museum of American Art, one of Chattanooga’s longest-lived institutions.
+Situated on bluffs overlooking the Tennessee River, the artwork is split between an historic mansion and a modern steel structure with lurching architecture.